Individual Professional Development Plans

-PARC will act on your plan and return it with notification of approval or revision needed.
+PARC will act on your plan and you will receive notification of approval or revision needed.

 Does the district keep a copy of my IPDP?

 NO!
-The only copy of your IPDP will be returned to you.
+Your IPDP will be archived in the Professional Learning Portal.
 Plain Local Schools is not responsible for maintaining a copy of your IPDP.
-It is your professional responsibility to keep current records of all paperwork returned to you.
+It is your professional responsibility to keep current records of all your paperwork.
 PARC/LPDC recommends that you keep a personal file of all of your professional records.